nixos-rocm/nixos-rocm/README.md

 ## Hardware support

 So far, this has been tested with a Radeon Vega Frontier Edition, an RX 580, and a Radeon VII.
 Other cards supported by the upstream ROCm should also work, but have not been tested.
 Please let us know if we can expand the list of expected-to-work hardware!

+Independent of NixOS, the ROCm software stack has a particular hardware requirement for gfx803 (aka Polaris, aka RX570/580/590 GPUs) that is not universally enjoyed: PCI Express 3.0 (PCIe 3.0) with PCIe atomics.
+This requires that both the CPU and motherboard support atomic operations all the way from the CPU to the GPU (including any PCIe risers or splitters in which the GPU is installed).
+See the [ROCm documentation](https://github.com/RadeonOpenCompute/ROCm#hardware-support) for more information.

 ## Highlights of Included Software